UMCarpentries/intro-curriculum-python/_episodes/01-python-plotting.md

 # Glossary of terms
 _[Back to top](#contents)_

-- Aesthetic: a visual property of the objects (geoms) drawn in your plot (like x position, y position, color, size, etc)
-- Aesthetic mapping (aes): This is how we connect a visual property of the plot to a column of our data
-- Comments: lines of text in our code after a `#` that are ignored (not evaluated) by R
+- Comments: lines of text in our code after a `#` that are ignored (not evaluated) by Python
-- Geometry (geom): this describes the things that are actually drawn on the plot (like points or lines)
+- Mark: this describes the things that are actually drawn on the plot, such as dots, bars, and lines.
 - Facets: Dividing your data into non-overlapping groups and making a small plot for each subgroup
-- Layer: Each ggplot is made up of one or more layers.
-Each layer contains one geometry and may also contain custom aesthetic mappings and private data
+- Layer: Each plot is made up of one or more layers.
+Each layer contains one mark.
-- Factor: a way of storing data to let R know the values are discrete so they get special treatment
+- Scale: specifying mappings from data units to visual properties.